dauwhe/wpub-explainer/README.md

 #### Offline

-- Web publications should function offline (Service Workers)
+- Web publications should function while offline (Service Workers)

+#### Annotation

+- it should be possible to bookmark, highlight, and annotate web publications

+- it should be possible to craft a URL to point anywhere within a publication

+#### Search

+- it should be possible to search the entire publication